Goldman Sachs: Founding and establishment

-1930–1980
+1930–1979

 In 1930, during the Great Depression, the firm ousted Catchings, and Sidney Weinberg assumed the role of senior partner.
-Weinberg shifted Goldman's focus away from trading and toward investment banking.
-His actions helped to restore some of Goldman's tarnished reputation.
-Under Weinberg's leadership, Goldman was the lead advisor on the $657 million initial public offering of Ford Motor Company in 1956, a major victory at the time, as well as the $350 million debenture offering by Sears Roebuck in 1958.
+Weinberg shifted the firm's focus away from trading and toward investment banking.
+His actions helped to restore some of the firm's tarnished reputation.
+Under Weinberg's leadership, Goldman Sachs was the lead advisor on the $657 million IPO of Ford Motor Company in 1956, a major victory at the time, as well as the $350 million debenture offering by Sears Roebuck in 1958.
 Under Weinberg's leadership, the firm started an investment research division and a municipal bond department, and it became an early innovator in risk arbitrage.

 In the 1950s, Gus Levy joined the firm as a securities trader, where two powers fought for supremacy, one from investment banking and one from securities trading.
 Levy was a pioneer in block trading and the firm established this trend under his guidance.
 Due to Weinberg's heavy influence, the firm formed an investment banking division in 1956 in an attempt to shift focus off Weinberg.
-In 1957, the company's headquarters were relocated to 20 Broad Street, New York City.
+In 1957, the firm's headquarters were relocated to 20 Broad Street, New York City.

-In 1969, Levy took over Weinberg's role as Senior Partner and built Goldman's trading franchise once again.
-Levy is credited with Goldman's famous philosophy of being "long-term greedy," which implied that as long as money is made over the long term, short-term losses are bearable.
+In 1969, Levy took over Weinberg's role as senior partner and built the firm’s trading franchise once again.
+Levy is credited with the firm’s famous philosophy of being "long-term greedy," which implied that as long as money is made over the long term, short-term losses are bearable.
 At the same time, partners reinvested nearly all of their earnings in the firm.
 Weinberg remained a senior partner of the firm and died in July of that year.